 Max Welbes’ investment funds group at Luther is expert in real estate funds and SIFs, and in advising insurance companies on asset management.

 Molitor Avocats à la Cour’s investment funds practice is a natural extension of its tax expertise, and its lawyers are ‘very responsive and commercial, and not overly academic or technical in their approach’.
-Laurent Fisch embodies these traits and is also ‘very creative and prepared to think laterally about how to solve a problem’.
+Since publication,

 Frédéric Feyten’s investment funds group at OPF Partners advises on regulated and unregulated funds.
 Clients include Apax, Terra Firma, GI Partners and CVC Partners.
 François Pfister joined Ogier.
 Sadly, Harold Parize passed away in 2012.

 Linari Law Firm joins the table.
 One client notes how, ‘I must sound slightly bizarre but the overall level of service is just perfect.
 They respect deadlines, and actually they speed up the process’.
 Vincent Linari-Pierron is recommended.